 Follow your elected representatives.
 All of mine are on Twitter and I bet yours are, too.
-You can also fall down a political wormhole and follow all the various caucuses, state parties, political reporters and newspapers.
+You can also fall down a political wormhole and follow all the various caucuses, state parties, political reporters, newspapers, and various advocacy and resistance groups.
 If there is a cause or organization that you care about, follow them.
-For example, Tennessee Equality Project does a great job of keeping advocates and supporters informed and engaged.

-From where I sit as a woman in Tennessee, there are a lot of issues being debated at the state-level that aren't aligned with my views on what I do or don't do with my body, or what I believe my LGBTQ friends have the right to do or don't do - you know, like see a therapist.
+From where I sit, there are a lot of issues being debated at the state-level that aren't aligned with my views on what I do or don't do with my body, or what I believe my LGBTQ friends have the right to do or don't do.
 These issues aren't just bills being debated to get on the six o'clock news.
-These bills are being voted on, and they're passing, which means they could become Tennessee state law as early as July 1.
+These bills are being voted on, and they're passing, which means they could become Tennessee state law.

-Yes, it matters who gets elected President - very much.
-But it also matters what the laws are in your state, and if your neighborhood gets sidewalks, updated infrastructure, and that you can sell your house and afford to buy another house in the same neighborhood.
+Yes, it matters what happens in Washington D.C. - very much.
+But it also matters what the laws are in your state, and if your neighborhood gets sidewalks, updated infrastructure, or that you can sell your house and afford to buy another house in the same neighborhood.